Victoria Mboko

-Victoria Vanessa Mboko (born 26 August 2006) is a Canadian professional tennis player.
-She has a career-high WTA singles ranking of world No. 18, achieved on 3 November 2025 and a doubles ranking of No. 352, achieved on 10 November 2025.
-Mboko has won two WTA Tour singles titles, the most significant at the 2025 Canadian Open, a WTA 1000 level event.
-She is currently the No. 1 singles player from Canada.
+Victoria Vanessa "Vicky" Mboko (born August 26, 2006) is a Canadian professional tennis player.
+She has a career-high singles ranking of world No. 9 and a best doubles ranking of No. 112, achieved in 2026.

+Mboko has won two WTA Tour singles titles, including a WTA 1000 event at the 2025 Canadian Open.
+She represents Canada at the Billie Jean King Cup.
+She is only the fourth Canadian woman in WTA Tour history (after Carling Bassett-Seguso, Eugenie Bouchard, and Bianca Andreescu) to reach the top 10.

 Early life and background

 Mboko was born in Charlotte, North Carolina, US, on August 26, 2006.
 Her parents, Cyprien Mboko and Godee Kitadi, had moved from the Democratic Republic of the Congo to the United States due to political turmoil.
 The family subsequently settled in Toronto, Ontario, Canada, when she was two months old.

 She is the youngest of four siblings, all of whom play tennis; her sister Gracia and brother Kevin played at the college level.
 Inspired by her older siblings, Victoria began playing tennis around the age of three or four.